 - Mental function

 - Cranial nerves

 - Motor function (strength)

 - Coordination and balance

-individual has been scuba diving, place him on oxygen and continue the exam.
+As you conduct the neurological exam, if you find a deficit, verify that EMS has been called.
+If the individual has been scuba diving, place him on oxygen and continue the exam.